solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

   Then the transaction is executed without the PRAW fee feature.
 The payer ends up paying other fees.

-* A payer includes `SetProgramRebatableAccountWriteFees(PRAW fees)` in the transaction but none of the accounts have any PRAW fees.
+* A payer includes `SetProgramRebatableAccountWriteFees(PRAW fees)` with non-zero microlamports per CU as PRAW fees in the transaction but none of the accounts have any PRAW fees.
 This case is considered an overpay case.
 The payer balance is checked for `other fees + PRAW fees`.
   1. The payer does not have enough balance: Transaction fails with an error `Insufficient Balance` and the transaction is not even scheduled for execution.